hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/AdvConfProperties.md

 2. Using System class: `System.setProperty( "hazelcast.property.foo", "value" );`

-The table below lists the advanced configuration properties with their descriptions in alphabetical order.
+The table below lists the system properties with their descriptions in alphabetical order.